Guide

 Ready to simplify your accounting?
 View pricing plans and get one month free to see how Xero makes transaction recording straightforward.

-Still have questions about recording transactions for your business?
+Still have questions about general ledgers and recording transactions?
 Here are answers to common concerns.

-What's the difference between a journal and a ledger?
+What's the difference between a general ledger and a subsidiary ledger?

-Do I need accounting software to record transactions?
+Do I need accounting software to maintain a general ledger?

 Disclaimer